i-christian/school_management_system/README.md

 For instructions on how to get started with this application, please refer to the [Development Documentation](/development.md).

 This documentation provides instructions on how to set up your environment and develop the application.

+## Contributing 🤝

+I welcome contributions to improve this project.
+Here’s how you can get started:

+1. Fork the repository.
+2. Create a new branch (`git checkout -b feature-branch`).
+3. Make your changes.
+4. Commit your changes (`git commit -am 'Add new feature'`).
+5. Push to the branch (`git push origin feature-branch`).
+6. Create a new Pull Request.

+## Licensing 📄
+School Management System is licensed under the MIT License.
+See the [LICENSE](/LICENSE) file for details.

+## Acknowledgements 🙌
+Special thanks to the developers of Golang, Templ, and HTMX & TailwindCSS for their excellent tools and libraries.